walpurgisnatch/stepster/README.markdown

 ### Download functions

-(download-file "uri" "path/to/file")
+`(download-file "uri" "path/to/file")`

-(download-page "uri" "path/to/file")
+`(download-page "uri" "path/to/file")`

-(download-all-images "uri" "path/to/dir")
+`(download-all-images "uri" "path/to/dir")`

 ### Utilities functions

 Return plump attribute from node
 `(attribute node 'attr)`

 Return string of text from all of the children nodes.
 `(concat-node-text page)`

 ## Installation
-Download stepster to your library directory and load it with quicklisp `(ql:quickload :stepster)`
+Download stepster to your library directory and load it with quicklisp.
+`(ql:quickload :stepster)`

 ## License